Slain Nevada woman’s brother seeks a positive from her death | WTOP News

 “At the end of the day, I just don’t want this to happen to any other families,” Casey Valley told The Associated Press.
 “I want to do everything I can to make sure no one ever has to go through any of this.”

-Hundreds of townspeople turned out Sunday evening for a celebration of the life of 18-year-old Naomi Irion at a park in rural Fernley, about 30 miles (48 kilometers) east of Reno.
+Hundreds of townspeople turned out for a weekend celebration of the life of 18-year-old Naomi Irion at a park in rural Fernley, about 30 miles (48 kilometers) east of Reno.

 Troy E. Driver, a 41-year-old from nearby Fallon with a violent criminal history, was arrested and jailed on a kidnapping charge March 25.
 Driver previously served more than a decade in a California prison.